Make Up Your Mind: Personality Type and Decision Making

 Perceiving can occur either through sensing or intuition.
 Sensing is about taking in information through the senses in the present moment.
 It is about tangible, practical realities.
 In contrast, intuition in many ways is about seeing what’s not present.
 It’s about perceiving abstract ideas, relationships, patterns, and possibilities.
 Jung described intuition as “perception by way of the unconscious” (Myers et al., 2009, p.
 24).

 Jung called sensing and intuition the “irrational” functions (Myers et al., 2009, p.
 24), meaning they take in whatever information is available through observation or experience without attempting to apply rational constraints.
-The purpose of the “rational” judging functions, on the other hand, is to analyze and evaluate the data collected by the perceiving functions.
+In contrast, the “rational” functions are the judging functions, which analyze and evaluate the data collected by the perceiving functions.
 The judging functions are thinking and feeling.